 If you want your bank to help you organise your life, the DIB Al Islami Current Account offers bill paying facilities for DEWA or SEWA (water and electricity) utilities, as well as a free chequebook.

 The ADIB Current Account is another of the banks that’s ideal for people who want to have increased access.
 Their 700 ATMs and higher withdrawal limits combine with one of the easiest mobile applications to use in the UAE banking system.

 While many of the ATMs around the country from your chosen bank will be free, one of the important charges to be aware of is around minimum balance requirements.
 The minimum balance for several of the above accounts is around 3,000 United Arab Dirham (AED) which equates to around £603.
 Allowing your account to dip below this amount can lead to hefty charges, so it’s a good idea to keep an eye on your account balance and understand your own bank’s charge system.

 Opening a bank account in Dubai from the UK won’t be difficult as long as you have all the correct paperwork.
 The large non-Emirati population living in Dubai and Abu Dhabi mean banks are used to foreign nationals looking to open a non-resident bank account in Dubai.
 For residents, the process is even simpler and quicker.
 A more significant challenge will be to move all your belongings over and negotiate the airports, taxi and trains that will get you there.
 Instead, get in touch with 1st Move International, and let them use their expertise and experience to make your move stress-free and straightforward.

 Are you moving to Dubai or the UAE in general?
-Did you know that the easiest and most hassle-free way to transport your belonging is by ship?
+Did you know that the easiest and most hassle-free way to transport your belongings is by ship?
 At 1st Move International, we are experts in helping people move abroad.
-Call now or contact us here and let us take one more thing off your to-do list.
+Simply ask for a quote or contact us here and let us take one more thing off your to-do list.